onomondo/nrf-softsim/README.md

 #### Note
 SoftSIM is relying on some default data in the storage partition.
-This section of the flash can generated and flashed manually (see steps below) or automatically included by `CONFIG_SOFTSIM_BUNDLE_TEMPLATE_HEX=y` - This is generally recommended.
+This section of the flash can be generated and flashed manually (see steps below) or, as we recommend, automatically included by `CONFIG_SOFTSIM_BUNDLE_TEMPLATE_HEX=y`

 __Manually generating SoftSIM profile template data__
 1. After building the application, generate the application-specific template profile. `west build -b nrf9160dk_nrf9160_ns -t onomondo_softsim_template`